-Cherry clafoutis is one of those dishes that can be made ahead and served cold with a lashing of softly whipped cream for a classic dessert with loved ones or it can be baked up late one evening and popped into the fridge for an easy and fruity breakfast.
+Cherry Clafoutis is one of those dishes that can be made ahead and served cold with a lashing of softly whipped cream for a classic dessert with loved ones or it can be baked up late one evening and popped into the fridge for an easy and fruity breakfast.

 Cherry Clafoutis History